kensanata/spellcasters/Ilisanor.md

 themselves with mind-affecting spells such as *charms*, *mind blast*, *mind reading*, *mind rot*, or *warp mind*.

-**...** (4)

 **Cut the thread of fate** (4) allows you see the life thread of a living target up to 60ft away and cut it.
 The target must save vs. death or die.

-**Follow the thread** (4) allows you to create a silver thread that leads you and up to three others to a destination you have been to.
-The thread leads through wrinkles in the barrier between the realms and thus effectively allows you to reach any destination with no more than a dozen steps.
+**Follow the thread** (4) allows you to create a silver thread that leads you and up to three others to a destination you have been to before.
+The thread leads through wrinkles in the barrier between the realms and thus effectively allows you to reach any destination in any of the known realms with no more than a dozen steps.

+**Network** (4) allows you to tap into the network of living spiders all around you.
+Any spider within two or three miles in any direction can be contacted by you by simply projecting your mind, sending back the things they can hear and see.
+You can understand the words spoken and read written messages even if the spider whose sense you are using cannot.
+It is hard to project your mind into the void, looking for things you don't know.
+You must know the location or person or object you're interested in, for this spell to work.

 **...** (5)

-**...** (5)
+**Transmigration** (5) allows you to leave your body and transfer your soul into arthropods of any kind: insects, spiders, crabs, no matter how big or small.
+You can spread your consciousness into many of these creatures and reassemble as large as your original body but made up of this vermin.
+In this form, you can deal 1d6 damage every round to a living creature and replenish any killed members from the environment as thousands of vermin stream towards you.
+The only thing that can effectively kill you is an area effect such as fire, water, ice, poison gas or lightning.
+You can hollow out a dead body about the size of your original body and take it over for a day.
+Beyond that, it gets difficult to hide the discolorations, the bad smell and the writhing vermin beneath the dead skin.
+Your original body will die within a day unless it's cared for by somebody.
+Then again, if it dies, who cares.
+You're practically immortal, now.